 Can you guys feel it?
 The nights are getting a little longer, the kids are back at school and there’s a slight chill in the morning air.
 Okay, so maybe it’s still hot where you live, but fall is almost officially here and I for one couldn’t be more excited.

 Having grown up in Virginia, fall means only one thing: apples.
 Between the weekly orchard festivals and the back-to-school bake sales that start cropping up this time of year, I have certainly taste-tested my fair share of apple recipes.
-But of all the different ways there are to eat them, my favorite is in the form of an apple quick bread.
+But of all the different ways there are to eat them, my favorite is in the form of an easy spiced apple bread.

 Vegan Spiced Apple Bread